dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 You can export traces, out of the box, to any OTLP compliant receiver.
 Try it out with [Jaeger](https://www.jaegertracing.io/docs/latest/getting-started/)!

-DBOS Transact uses the [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js/) package to implement tracing.
+DBOS uses the [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js/) package to implement tracing.
-You can access trace objects using DBOS Transact [contexts](../api-reference/contexts).
+You can access trace objects using DBOS [contexts](../api-reference/contexts).
 For example, to add a custom event to a workflow span:
 ```javascript
   @Transaction()
   static async txn(ctxt: TransactionContext) {